benaug/Spatial-Mark-Resight-Marginal/README.md

 One and Two Stage approaches require a solution for unknown marked status samples if they occur.
 In the specific case where marked and unmarked individuals' detections are equally likely to be unknown mark status events, you can use
 One and Two Stage approaches without introducing bias by removing these samples from *both stages* of the analysis.
-More concretely, I mean when theta.marked[3]=theta.unmarked[3].
+More concretely, I mean when theta.marked[3]=theta.unmarked[3] (these are explicitly defined at top of single session test scripts).
 Otherwise, bias will be introduced by not considering these samples, but we have no way to include them with this approach.

 By using the data twice, there is a concern we will get biased estimates and underestimate posterior standard deviations.
 Simulations in Margenau et al. (2022) and Whittington et al. (2025) show minimal bias and roughly nominal coverage when considering only marked with ID and unmarked sample types and no density variation.